zikunz/tp/docs/UserGuide.md

 #### 2.3.5.
 Empty the order list: `orders clear`

-Clear all recorded orders in the system.
+In the very unlikely event that all orders are cancelled, instead of deleting them one by one, you can use the `orders clear` feature to do it efficiently.

 Format: `orders clear`